Menorca's hidden coast: best secluded beaches & bays

 With water so luminously turquoise it looks digitally enhanced, this pine-flanked, cliff-backed cala is a stunner.
 It's a world apart from the busy bay of Cala Galdana just over the headland, which is, incidentally, a 30- to 40-minute walk away along a coastal path that hugs the cliffs.

 There's little here besides a fine sweep of sand, some pines affording shade and a sprinkling of sea caves, plus water shallow enough for kids to splash around in safely.

 The nearest car park is a good 15-minute walk, so take ample water as it's a hot hike.
 In summer, the beach can get rammed as it's only little, so either sidestep the high-season months or get here early in the day to beat the crowds.

-If Menorca's stunning selection of beaches and bays has you dreaming of sun, sand, and sea, then check out the latest online deals on holidays to the Balearic island with Thomas Cook.
+Mesmerised by Menorca?
+If this Balearic beauty's stunning selection of beaches and bays has you dreaming of sun, sand, and sea, then check out the latest online deals on holidays from Jet2Holidays and First Choice.
 Remember to see what the weather in Menorca is like, and see when we think is the best time to go.

 More about Menorca

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers